mutexre/BagIterator/README.md

 copy(iter, iter.take(5), random_inserter(dst, rnd));
 ```

-True_random_access_iterator::take(long long n) is a convenience function for creating an 'end' iterator for use with
+true_random_access_iterator::take(long long n) is a convenience function for creating an 'end' iterator for use with
-loops and algorithms.
-It creates an iterator that is n elements far from given iterator.
-When an iterator is shuffled n times by calling ++ operator, it becomes equal to its take(n) counterpart.
+loops and various STL algorithms.
+It creates an iterator that is n elements ahead of a given iterator.
+When an instance of true_random_access_iterator is shuffled n times by calling ++ operator, it becomes equal to its take(n) counterpart.